mistersingh179/bw-dashboard/README.md

 - use defer.run

 ## Pending backlog
+- move all constants to settings
+- all fetch & chatgpt calls need timeout
 - give better error when userId is not provided
 - create all webpages as OFF
 - search filter on webpages page